IX-B0NX/BetterDiscord-Automated-Reactions/README.md

 * You can also download it manually from [its GitHub repository](https://github.com/rauenzi/BDPluginLibrary).

 ### 2. Plugin Installation

-1. Go to the **[Releases](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/releases)** page of this repository.
-(Note: You'll need to update this link!)
-2. Download the `AutomatedLikeAllReactions.plugin.js` file from the latest release.
+1. Download the `AutomatedLikeAllReactions.plugin.js` file from the latest release.
-3. In Discord, go to `User Settings` > `Plugins` (under the "BetterDiscord" section).
+2. In Discord, go to `User Settings` > `Plugins` (under the "BetterDiscord" section).
-4. Click the `Open Plugins Folder` button.
+3. Click the `Open Plugins Folder` button.
-5. Drag the downloaded `.plugin.js` file into that folder.
+4. Drag the downloaded `.plugin.js` file into that folder.
-6. Go back to Discord and enable the "Automated Like All Reactions" plugin in your plugins list.
+5. Go back to Discord and enable the "Automated Like All Reactions" plugin in your plugins list.

 ## Recent Changelog